-Beware of exhaust getting trapped by snow around a sidewall vent.
 If a vent becomes buried in snow or otherwise, this may shut down your equipment-or draw exhaust fumes into your home, which can produce high levels of CO inside your house.

-It's important to remove snow around the vent approximately 48 inches in all directions, and trim any shrubs around the vent, so that your equipment can discharge exhaust.
+Remove snow around vents approximately 48 inches in all directions, and trim shrubs around the vent, so your equipment can discharge exhaust.